 Files uploaded to the server are stored in the user's private space.
 Users can access the information that will be shared by them.
-Three sharing options will be available to the user, always share will grant developers access to the files immediately, speeding up the data processing.
-Share if not removed will grant developers access the files after a given period if user doesn't delete then.
-The strictest option share when permitted keeps files private until the user doesn't give explicit permission to share the files with the developer.
+Three sharing options will be available to the user.
+Always share will grant developers access to the files immediately, speeding up the data processing.
+Share if not removed will grant developers access to the files after a given period, if the user didn’t delete them Finally, the strictest option, share when permitted, keeps files private until the user doesn't give explicit permission to share the files with the developer.
 Files can be reviewed but not altered by the user.

-\subsubsection{Seamlessness}
+\subsubsection{Seamlessness and resource management}

-DroidLab will run on user equipment, tablets and phones that have to perform well even when DroidLab is running sensing applications.
-Moreover these devices are mostly mobile, with limited or costly network access.
+DroidLab will run on user equipment, tablets and phones that have to perform well, in a seamless manner their usual tasks, even when DroidLab is running resource-hungry sensing applications in the background.
+Moreover, these devices are mostly mobile, with limited or costly network access.
+Thus, all these aspects (limited battery, CPU and communication resources vs. seamless and efficient operation) have to be taken into account when designing the framework.

-Battery life

 Our preliminary experiments show that the framework in itself doesn't influence battery life.
-We created three passive monitoring applications: a battery meter, a CPU utilization capturer and a running application capture, both scheduled to run each second.
-Running these application didn't increase the battery usage considerably, battery lifetime was not compromised.
+We created three passive monitoring applications: a battery meter, a CPU utilization capturer, and a running application capturer, all scheduled to run each second.
+Running these applications didn't increase the battery usage considerably, battery lifetime was not compromised.

-Active sensing like gyroscope, accelerometer, WiFi or Bluetooth discovery, active bandwith measurements will naturally consume more battery.
+On the other hand, active sensing like the use of the gyroscope, the accelerometer, WiFi or Bluetooth discovery, or active bandwith measurements will naturally consume more battery.
 Plugins can be optimized to reduce power consumption.
 To prevent the framework from draining the battery, thresholds can be set by the user, when to disable battery intensive tasks, and when to stop the framework altogether.

-Another battery intensive task is the upload of the periodic collected sensing data.
-As this is not a time sensitive task, the framework takes in consideration the user's network preference, and the user can indicate at what battery level and charging state the framework should upload gathered data.
+Another battery intensive task is the periodic upload of the collected sensing data.
+As this usually is not a time sensitive task, the framework takes in consideration the user's network preference, and also his indications on the minimum battery level at which the framework should upload the gathered data.

-Performance

-Current Android distributions don't support Android application level CPU limits and quotas, so our options were limited in terms of processor usage management.
-As DroidLab application source code is checked to prevent starting new threads, the lifecycle of the application is managed by the framework.
+Current Android distributions don't support application level CPU limits and quotas, so our options were limited in terms of processor usage management.
+As the DroidLab application source code is checked to prevent starting new threads, the lifecycle of the application is managed by the framework.
 We are measuring the runtime of each application method call and flagging applications that take too long to return.
-However plugin methods initiated by the applications are asynchronous, hence we do not measure CPU load resulting from a plugin call directly.
+However, plugin methods initiated by the applications are asynchronous, hence we do not measure CPU load resulting from a plugin call directly.
 An estimation of the CPU usage of CPU intensive plugin method calls will be incorporated in the quotas defined by the plugins.

 Our application design guidelines suggest a timer or event based operation, with small tasks that aim to filter sensor data or change the state of the application.
 DroidLab was not intended to be a distributed mobile computation platform.

-Storage space

-The Android platform distinguishes between internal storage and external storage.
-Internal storage is private to the Android application using it for downloaded DroidLab applications adds another layer of security.
-Available storage capacity varies widely from device to device.
-The usual bottleneck is internal storage.
-Our internal storage needs are way more modest than most Android applications.
-However caching application logs before uploading them may result in the overuse of external storage.
+Finally, the Android platform distinguishes between internal and external storage.
+Internal storage is private to the Android application; using it for downloaded DroidLab applications adds another layer of security.
+Available storage capacity varies widely from device to device, thr usual bottleneck being the internal storage.
+Our internal storage needs are way more modest than those of most Android applications.
+However, caching application logs before uploading them may result in the overuse of external storage.

-\subsubsection{Incentive}
+\subsubsection{Incentives}